Supporters-Of-Chromium-Based-Browsers/Bug-Bounty-Program/README.md

 Please follow the instructions below carefully.
 Failure to do so could result in disqualification or rejection of your Submission, late payment of award(s) or overlooked Submissions.
 Any questions regarding the SOCBB Bug Bounty Program should be directed to [bugbounty@socbb.org](mailto:bugbounty@socbb.org).

-## Step 1 Fix the bug in Chromium

 [https://www.chromium.org/getting-involved/](https://www.chromium.org/getting-involved/) gives general advice on how to get started with Chromium development, and how to ask questions.
 If you’re stuck, you can also email [bugbounty@socbb.org](mailto:bugbounty@socbb.org) for help.

-## Step 2 Submit your Award request in GitHub during the Program Period

-Before reaching out, please ensure that your project has been fully tested, and released for at least 2 weeks in a stable version of a Chromium browser, as we do not review work that is still in progress.

-When your work is ready, Please Submit your contribution in a new Issue on the [SOCBB Bug Bounty GitHub](https://github.com/Supporters-Of-Chromium-Based-Browsers/Foundation) and include the following information:
+## How to Submit

+1. Find a Chromium issue (a.k.a. “bug”) through one of the pre-approved hotlists, and get the bug assigned to yourself (*).
+This is a signal that you are unblocked to start fixing the bug.
+    * The available issues on any of the hotlists can be seen in [this dashboard](https://issues.chromium.org/dashboard/1072778)
+    * The individual hotlists are: [BugBounty-Large ](https://issues.chromium.org/hotlists/6777190), [BugBounty-Medium:](https://issues.chromium.org/hotlists/6779906), [BugBounty-Small:](https://issues.chromium.org/hotlists/6779907)
-You **<span style="text-decoration:underline;">Must</span>** include the following:
+2. File a GitHub issue in our [bug bounty repo ](https://github.com/Supporters-Of-Chromium-Based-Browsers/Bug-Bounty-Program)tracking the Chromium bug.
+You mmust include the following:
     * Bug Name and Description: Provide a brief overview (1 sentence) highlighting your project’s community usage and its significance within the broader Chromium ecosystem.
-* Link to the Chromium bug: Share links to your contributions that support your request.
-These contributions must be publicly accessible without requiring login or account creation.
+    * Link to the Chromium bug.
+(Note: contributions must be publicly accessible without requiring login or account creation.)

-The more detailed and clear your submission, the faster and more efficiently SOCBB can process your request for Bug Bounty Program Award.
+3. Comment on the Chromium bug linking to the GitHub issue (this is used to verify that the same person owns both).
+4. Fix the bug.
+Please make sure that you follow all steps detailed earlier, including ensuring that your fix has been fully tested, released for at least 2 weeks in a stable version of a Chromium browser, and no regression issues have been filed, as we do not review work that is still in progress.
+5. Add a label or comment to the GitHub issue indicating that you believe all conditions have been met and you are eligible for payment.

+(*) This could be by commenting on the bug asking to own it, or via email with the code owners if you know their email.
+If you have commented or emailed and have not heard back in more than a week, you may email [bugbounty@socbb.org](mailto:bugbounty@socbb.org) for assistance.

 Please be detailed and clear in your Submission.
 Participants assume all risk of ineligible, damaged, lost, late, incomplete, invalid, incorrect, incompatible, non-functioning, or misdirected Submissions, in whole or in part.
-PROGRAM HOST MAKES NO WARANTY, REPRESENTATION OR GUARANTEE, EXPRESS OR IMPLIED, IN CONNECTION WITH THEIR ABILITY TO IN ANY WAY ENABLE, DEVELOP, MARKET OR PROMOTE THE PARTICIPANT, THEIR FIX, OR THEIR SUBMISSION, IN WHOLE OR IN PART.
+PROGRAM HOST MAKES NO WARRANTY, REPRESENTATION OR GUARANTEE, EXPRESS OR IMPLIED, IN CONNECTION WITH THEIR ABILITY TO IN ANY WAY ENABLE, DEVELOP, MARKET OR PROMOTE THE PARTICIPANT, THEIR FIX, OR THEIR SUBMISSION, IN WHOLE OR IN PART.
 Participants may provide as many Submissions as they wish, but each must provide a fix for a different bug or provide a distinctly different fix if submitted for the same bug.

+---

 # Terms and Conditions